rahul-jha-official/Data-Structures-Algorithms/bit-manipulation/README.md

 }
 ```

+### Problem 6
-<strong>Problem 6:<br> Given an integer n, return true if it is a power of two.
+<strong>Given an integer n, return true if it is a power of two.
 Otherwise, return false.
 An integer n is a power of two, if there exists an integer x such that n == 2<sup>x</sup>

 Example 1:<br>
 Input: n = 1<br>